endlessm/godot-block-coding/addons/block_code/README.md

 1. Install the plugin through the Godot AssetLib searching for the name Block Coding.
 You can also download it from the online [Asset Library](https://godotengine.org/asset-library/asset/3095) and import it through AssetLib.
-Finally, you can clone the git repository and drag the `addons/block_code/` directory into your project's `res://addons/` directory.
+Alternatively, you can clone the git repository and drag the `addons/block_code/` directory into your project's `res://addons/` directory. *If you want to open the cloned repository project, reload the project once after opening it for the first time to resolve any errors.
+This is a Godot issue.*

 2. Make sure to enable the plugin in **Project** → **Project Settings** → **Plugins**.